Face Landmarks

 Pin To Face Landmarks

-This is the main script of the template which allows you to attach your object(s) to a single point or the center of multiple points.
+This is the main script of the asset which allows you to attach your object(s) to a single point or the center of multiple points.

 Since Face Landmark uses 2D space to track the points on the face we need to get the depth of each point with the help of the Head Binding component.

 This script gets the depth from Head Binding and then uses that to convert each point position from 2D transform into 3D transform.
-With that being said you need to always have a reference of Camera
+With that being said you need to always have a reference of Head Binding

 on the script.